-Fly fishing sling packs become increasingly popular.
+Fly fishing sling packs have become increasingly popular in recent years.
 The reason: their versatility.

-Sling packs are sort of a mix between a backpack and a hip pack.
+How do you choose the best fly fishing sling pack?
+Sling packs are a mix between a backpack and a hip pack.
 They come in a lot of different styles, shapes, sizes and features.
-In this guide we’ll tell you everything you need to know about fly fishing sling packs.
-We’ll present you our Top 9 favorite products and we will tell you what to look for when choosing your fishing sling pack.
+In this guide we’ll tell you everything you need to know about fly fishing packs.
+We’ll present you our Top 10 favorite products.
+We will take a look at regular fishing sling packs and waterproof fly fishing packs.
+We will also tell you what to pay attention to before choosing your pack.

 Sling packs have often become the preferred choice of a pack amongst fly fishermen and women.
 There are several reasons for that: usually they are really light weight.
 Sling packs are comfortable to carry all day as the strap distributes the weight well.

 With just a flip of the strap you have all the pockets of the sling pack right in front of you for easy access.
 A backpack for example, you would have to take off first.
 Despite their lightweight and smaller dimensions they can hold a surprisingly large amount of fly fishing gear.